JonathanI19/Project2_Shortest_Path/README.md

 maze_solver_script.py Info
 ------
 This python script utilizes a class to parse the inputs goal row, goal column, start row, start column, and finally the input file.
 It outputs the shortest path to the command line.
 The default values for the goal row and coloumns are 1.
-Comment out line 31 if you wish to disable the GUI.

 Example 1 Usage – maze_solver_example_1.py
 ------
-This example is very similar to example 1.
-Comment out line 35 if you do not wish to see the GUI.
+In maze_solver_example_1.py, the input csv file is given in (and must be) the proper order of EWNS.
+The output csv will also be EWNS if the input csv file was correct.
+Comment out line 31 if you wish to disable the GUI.

 ```
 python3 maze_solver_example_1.py
 ```